 - California Workers’ Comp Forum

-Attendance at professional conferences is open to the ICRMA Board Directors and Alternates, and Members of the ICRMA Claims Committee, whose cities participate in the ICRMA Liability Program and regularly participate in ICRMA Board meetings, and other member agency staff members who have been approved for hparticipation in the Risk Management Certification Program.
+Attendance at professional conferences is open to the ICRMA Board Directors, including the Voting Directors and Alternates, Members of the ICRMA Claims Committee, whose cities participate in the ICRMA Liability Program and regularly participate in ICRMA Board meetings, and other member agency staff members who have been approved for hparticipation in the Risk Management Certification Program.
 Eligibility is based on the following criteria:

 - Paid attendance is limited to a maximum of three people from each member agency and within the established ICRMA budget for professional conferences each fiscal year.
 Additional persons (above three) may attend an approved conference, if the established budget has not been exhausted, subject to the approval of the ICRMA Executive Director.

-- The member must have had a representative at two-thirds of all Board meetings held in the preceding fiscal year (July 1 through June 30).
+- The member must have had a representative at two-thirds of all Board of Director meetings held in the preceding fiscal year (July 1 through June 30).
 Eligibility will be determined by verification of attendance records.

 - Conference reservations will be taken on a first-come, first-serve basis; however, no individual may attend more than one conference or seminar in any fiscal year.
 However, for subsequent seminars, individuals who have not previously attended a conference funded by ICRMA will be given priority over those who have, regardless of when the request to attend is received, so long as the request is received prior to any applicable deadlines.